BirdeeHub/nixCats-nvim/templates/simple/README.md

 This is approximately the most minimal configuration that can be called a fully-featured configuration, and is split up into multiple files for easy reading.
+(Of course, everyone has their own take on what minimal truly means...)

 Just like the [`flakeless`](../flakeless) template it is a nix expression that returns a derivation containing neovim plus your configuration that can be installed like any other package.